 The same Sunburst V pictured above (940712) sold for $16,500 in 2005.

 Serial Number: 940113.
-Grovers and newer Gibson tuners were added and removed from this one over the years.
+Grovers and newer Gibson tuners were added and removed from this V over the years.
 Lots of wear.
-This guitar has had four different owners in the past 10 years.
-It recently sold in Japan in mid 2012.
+This guitar has had five different owners in the past 15 years, three of which were in the USA.
+It then sold in Japan in mid 2012, and again in March 2018.

 Pictured below are a few of the Sunburst Vs with the lighter reddish-brown outer edging finish.
-All of them have broken and repaired headstocks.
+The few that have surfaced have broken and repaired headstocks.

 Serial Number: 005xxx.
 This guitar was routed for a third pickup then restored with a replacement pickguard.
 It also has a severely cracked headstock and had Grovers at one time.